-- most common type, which protects the driver in the event of a collision. - Front passenger seat: Protects the passenger in the front.
+- In the steering wheel: This is the most common type, which protects the driver in the event of a collision. - Front passenger seat: Protects the passenger in the front.
 Note that it must be disconnected if a child safety seat is used. - Side airbags: Protect you in the event of a collision from the side.